lalomartins/meteor-shower/README.md

 ### I want to integrate with [RTD](http://xolvio.github.io/rtd/)

 We don't do that yet, sorry, but [it's in the plans](https://github.com/LimeMakers/meteor-shower/issues/7).
 For now, however, you can store you setup.yaml at your project root, and if Shower notices you don't have a `.meteor` around but you do have `app/.meteor`, it will correctly operate inside `app`.
 So you can manually use both Shower and RTD; just run `mts` first, then stop meteor, and run `rtd`.
 Except, well, you can use Shower's environment management.
 Yet.

+## Gotchas

+When you run `mts deploy` with a remote server, it will use the configuration from the latest deployed revision.
+So if your changes include updates to the Shower configuration, you might need to deploy twice to pick them up.